 - If we cannot resolve the problem within two working days, and a solution is not easily available, we will record this as a formal complaint.

-The chart below shows the number of formal complaints that were upheld, against those that were not upheld.
+The chart below shows the number of formal complaints received and closed between October 2019 and March 2020.

 Complaints are classed as 'upheld' when we have:

 - failed to provide a service when agreed

 - made a mistake in the way we provided a service